 Additional money to achieve this transformation in transport can be raised through schemes like the Workplace Parking Levy successfully pioneered by Nottingham City Council.
-A similar scheme has previously been considered for GMCA, and the next Mayor should take this forward, making sure that it's designed in a way that maximises the benefits to lowincome residents without cars and doesn't disadvantage workers with the lowest incomes.

-Support the continued development and implementation of Local Area Energy Plans (LAEPs) to increase the supply of clean, renewable energy, including supporting community energy initiatives and rapidly accelerating the roll-out of heat pumps.
+Lead the development and implementation of Local Area Energy Plans (LAEPs) with a clear focus on increasing the supply of clean, renewable energy, including supporting community energy initiatives and the roll-out of heat pumps.

 A rapid growth in renewable energy is needed to wean the UK off electricity produced by fossil fuels and to increasingly provide the electricity needed to heat homes, cut fuel bills and power transport.
-By making space for renewable energy like rooftop solar panels and onshore wind turbines, a proportion of this clean and affordable energy can be provided in Greater Manchester.
+By making space for renewable energy like rooftop solar panels and onshore wind turbines, a proportion of this clean and affordable energy can be provided in West Yorkshire.

-Currently, 188,391 MWh of onshore renewable energy is generated in Greater Manchester each year - a very small fraction of what's needed.
-This is only enough to power the equivalent of 69,780 homes.
+Currently, 354,761 MWh of onshore renewable energy is generated in West Yorkshire each year - a very small fraction of what's needed.
+This is only enough to provide electricity to 131,390 homes.

-The Mayor should play a leading role in supporting the development and implementation of the Greater Manchester LAEP and the 10 district LAEPs in the region to deliver sustainable energy infrastructure and renewable energy production in partnership with local authorities, communities and energy utilities.
+The Mayor should lead the development of a LAEP for the region to deliver sustainable energy infrastructure and renewable energy production in partnership with local authorities, communities and energy utilities.
 Community ownership of renewable energy should be particularly encouraged and supported.

-The LAEPs should be linked to the Spatial Framework and Local Plans for the area to ensure that opportunities for new renewable energy generation are identified.
-The LAEPs should also identify priority locations for the roll-out of heat pumps, including where grid infrastructure can handle these now and where they need to come later.
+The LAEP should be linked to the spatial development strategy and Local Plans for the area to ensure that opportunities for new renewable energy generation are identified.
+The LAEP should also identify priority locations for the roll-out of heat pumps, including where grid infrastructure can handle these now and where they need to come later.